+Therefore, we see that the auto-covariance function of the squared (logarithmic)-returns in the positive semi-definite well-balanced OU based model in~\eqref{eq:bk22-auto-covariance-squared-returns-wb-OU} admits \emph{polynomial diminished exponential decay} compared to (pure) exponential decay in case of the multivariate BNS model in~\eqref{eq:bk22-auto-covariance-squared-returns-OU}.
+Moreover, we observe the following small-time asymptotics of the auto-covariance function $\mathrm{acov}_{Y_{n}^{\Delta}(Y_{n}^{\Delta})^{\intercal}}(h)$:

-for small $\Delta(h-1)$.
-In comparison with the auto-covariance function of the square (logarithmic)-returns in the multivariate BNS model, the positive semi-definite well-balanced OU based model allows for a slower decay and even for non-monotone configurations in the short-time lags.
-The attainable auto-covariance functions are also beyond the ones obtained from superposition of positive semi-definite OU processes, see~\cite{BNS11}.
-This example demonstrates that the class of higher-order MCARMA based stochastic covariance models indeed is a very flexible model class providing multiple options to capture short-memory effects in observed financial and non-financial data.
+for small values of $\Delta(h-1)$. {} This shows that in the short-time lags the auto-covariance function of the squared returns in well-balanced OU based models behave like $h\mapsto\!\Delta(h-1)\E^{-A^{\vect}\!\Delta(h-1)}\cQ^{\vect}$ (versus $h\mapsto\E^{-A^{\vect}\Delta(h-1)}\cQ^{\vect}$ in the classical OU case).
+Now, for simplicity assume that $\cQ^{\vect}$ is the identity-matrix.
+Then we note that although the auto-covariance function of classical OU based models do admit non-monotone behavior in certain directions, it is always monotone along a vector of maximal variance, i.e. in spectral norm $\norm{\cdot}_{2}$ the auto-covariance function is monotone.
+In contrast, we see that the auto-covariance function in the well-balanced OU case allows for non-monotone configurations along a vector of maximal variance as $h\mapsto \Delta(h\!-\!1)\E^{\tau(-A^{\vect})\Delta(h-1)} $ is non-monotone (note that $\tau(-A^{\vect})<0$ by assumption and $\norm{\E^{-A^{\vect}t}}_{2}=\E^{\tau(-A^{\vect}) t}$ due to the fact that $A^{\vect}$ is diagonalizable).
+Note further that the attainable auto-covariance functions of higher-order MCARMA based models are also beyond the ones obtained from models based on superposition of positive semi-definite OU processes, see~\cite{BNS11}. {} In summary, the example of the well-balanced OU process demonstrates that the class of higher-order MCARMA based stochastic covariance models is indeed a very flexible model class providing multiple modeling options to capture short-memory effects observed in financial and non-financial data.